 Times have changed, and your business has to change with it or you will fall victim to cyber-attacks.

-Before you spend time and money trying to figure out if your business is compliant or not, you should ask yourself
+Before you spend time and money trying to figure out if your business is compliant or not, you should ask yourself some questions:

 After you’ve answered these questions, you’ll have a better idea of what needs to be done to ensure your business stays compliant.